Charles Ora Card: Personal life

 Card's first wife was Sarah Jane "Sallie" Birdneau, whom he married on October 4, 1867 in Salt Lake City, Utah.
 Card's memoirs reveal that theirs was a "strained relationship."
 Birdneau divorced him by March 24, 1884, testifying against Card "on charges of unlawful cohabitation" in court.
 Card had married a second wife, Sarah Jane Painter, on October 17, 1876.
-Then, while visiting his children who were attending Brigham Young Academy, he met the school's matron, Brigham Young's widowed daughter Zina Presendia Williams (née Young).
-The two were married on June 17, 1884 in Logan, Utah.
+Then, while visiting his children who were attending Brigham Young Academy, he met the school's matron, Brigham Young's widowed daughter, Zina Presendia Williams (née Young).
+The two were married on June 17, 1884, in Logan, Utah.
 Card then married Lavinia Clark Rigby on December 2, 1885.
 Because of his polygamy, the U.S. government sought to arrest him; he often lived in hiding under conditions of poverty and hunger.
 He wrote letters to his wives using false names.
 He changed locations every few days, visiting Sarah and Zina in Utah and Lavinia in Idaho as much as he could; he wished to stay with his wives and children for long periods of time, but his situation did not allow this.
 On July 26, 1886, the federal marshals found and arrested him, but he fled by jumping from the train.
 He lived again in hiding, often changing locations, until fleeing to Canada.

 Fearing further persecution, Card took only one of his wives with him to settle Canada.
 Painter and Rigby selected Zina Williams Card to accompany him.
 However, he still remained married to all three of them.
 Whenever he returned to Utah to report on Cardston's progress to church leaders, he visited Painter and Rigby in Logan and Rexburg, Idaho, respectively.
 Dividing his time between his three families and providing for a growing number of children was challenging.
 He sought to provide each of them with as much love and financial support as possible.
 Card's many business ventures in Cardston were not very successful, so he ran a simple store from home.
-Zina's mother, Zina Diantha Young, visited them often.
+Zina's mother, Zina D. H. Young, visited them often.
 As a local leader, he enjoyed success.
 He introduced new farming technology and played a role in the establishing a school and four church meeting houses in Cardston.
 He also reportedly "reached an understanding" with the neighboring Blood Indian Reserve.
 He worked as a land agent for the dominion government.
 He is described as having "astute political sensitivity," and gained the respect of other Canadian leaders after visiting them.
 He was also devoutly religious, and his beliefs influenced how he led Cardston.
 His wealth and prominence grew, and he and Zina were visited by businessmen and government officials in their home.

 When Card's health began to decline in August 1903, he and his family moved back to Logan.
 His third wife, Lavinia Rigby, lived with him and took care of him during his last days.
 He died on September 9, 1906.